chad-fisher/guides/source/bio/databases/doc/igenomes.md

 ## iGenomes
 To make the use of reference genomes easier, Illumina has developed a centralized resource called iGenomes.
 The most commonly used reference genome files are organized in a consistent structure for multiple genomes.

-We have downloaded a copy of iGenomes onto our clusters.
+We have downloaded a copy of iGenomes onto our cluster in `/cluster/tufts/biocontainers/datasets/igenomes`.

 Below is the list of model organisms in iGenomes: